woof-sandbox/sandbox/.github/branch-protection.md

 For issues with branch protection or CI/CD:
 - Create an issue with the `ci/cd` label
 - Contact the DevOps team
 - Check the GitHub Actions logs for detailed error information

+#### Pre-push Hook
+- Comprehensive TypeScript compilation
+- Full ESLint and Solhint checks
+- All tests execution
+- Coverage verification
+- **Aderyn security report generation**
+- Artifact cleanup